IoT- The Internet of Things

-The vision is that the IoT has the potential of connecting billions of devices to each other and the Internet.
+The vision is that the IoT (Internet of Things) has the potential of connecting billions of devices to each other and the Internet.
 This will facilitate the communication of people with machines, and machines with other machines.
 Cloud computing, virtualized networks and data centers are predicted to be the main components for the success of IoT.

 The Internet we know today, is going to change.
 Today, it’s a massive global network that allows people to communicate with each other.
 We share lots of data through e-mails, instant messages and other websites through different laptops, tablets, mobile phones etc. The data that is sent from these client devices is further stored onto the server.
 Thus, internet is made up of three main actives- People, Client devices and the Server/ Cloud.